A practical guide to setting up your Confluence copilot in 2026

 A Confluence copilot isn't a specific brand name, but a type of tool that connects an AI-powered chatbot to all your Confluence pages and spaces.
 The goal is simple: let your team ask questions in plain English, like "What's our policy on parental leave?" or "Give me the highlights from the Q3 project retro," and get immediate answers pulled directly from your documents.

-It’s supposed to close the gap between having information written down and actually being able to use it.
-Instead of digging through spaces and pages, your team can get answers sent right to the apps they already use every day, like Slack or Microsoft Teams.
+It is designed to make your documented information even more accessible.
+Instead of manually searching through spaces and pages, your team can get answers sent right to the apps they already use every day, like Slack or Microsoft Teams.

-The main options you’ll see are Atlassian’s own AI, Rovo, and connectors for big platforms like Microsoft 365 Copilot.
-They’re all powerful in their own right, but each comes with a unique set of quirks and limitations you should know about before you dive in.
+The main options you'll see are Atlassian's own AI, Rovo, and connectors for big platforms like Microsoft 365 Copilot.
+They are all powerful in their own right, and each is tailored for different team workflows and technical environments.

-Setting up a Confluence copilot: The usual methods and their hidden problems
+Setting up a Confluence copilot: Standard methods and setup considerations

-Hooking up your Confluence knowledge to an AI sounds simple on paper, but the reality is often a lot messier and comes with some serious headaches.
-Let’s break down the most common approach and the issues that pop up time and again.
+Hooking up your Confluence knowledge to an AI is a great way to unlock more value from your documentation.
+Let's break down the most common approach and the technical considerations that come with it.

 The Microsoft 365 Copilot connector approach

 Microsoft provides a Graph Connector that can index your Confluence content (both Cloud and On-premises) to feed it into Microsoft 365 Copilot.
-At first glance, this seems like a perfect way to bring your wiki into the Microsoft world you already live in.
+This is an excellent way to bring your wiki into the Microsoft ecosystem.

 -

-You need to be a full Microsoft 365 admin just to get started.
+You need to be a full Microsoft 365 admin to initiate the setup.

 -

-If your Confluence is on-premise, you have to install and configure something called a Graph Connector Agent (GCA) on a local server.
+If your Confluence is on-premise, you will install and configure a Graph Connector Agent (GCA) on a local server.

 -

-You’ll have to set up authentication using protocols like OAuth 2.0, which means creating application links and managing credentials between Atlassian and Microsoft.
+You will set up authentication using protocols like OAuth 2.0, managing application links and credentials between Atlassian and Microsoft.

 This video shows how you can set up the connection between Confluence and Microsoft 365 Copilot.

-Instead of a multi-day project that ties up your developers, eesel offers a one-click Confluence integration.
-It’s genuinely self-serve, so you can connect your knowledge and have a working AI assistant in minutes, not months.
+Instead of a multi-day administrative project, eesel offers a one-click Confluence integration.
+It is a self-serve option that allows you to connect your knowledge and have an AI assistant ready in a very short time.

-More importantly, eesel AI is built to respect your existing Confluence permissions.
-It doesn’t just scan everything with an admin account.
+More importantly, eesel AI is built to respect your existing Confluence permissions natively.
 It understands and enforces page and space restrictions for every single user, ensuring that people only get answers from content they already have permission to view.
-This completely removes the risk of accidental data exposure and gives you the peace of mind to roll out an AI assistant to your whole company.
+This maintains the high security standards of your Confluence setup while making information more accessible to your team.

 Key features to look for in a Confluence copilot

-When you’re looking at different tools to turn your Confluence wiki into an AI knowledge source, there are a few things you absolutely need to look for to make sure it’s useful, safe, and not a pain to manage.
+When you are looking at different tools to turn your Confluence wiki into an AI knowledge source, there are a few features that ensure the tool is effective and secure.

 Granular permission handling and security